thograce/C2FNet/README.md

 <p align="center">
     <img src="Images/net.png"/> <br />
     <em>
-    Figure 1: The overall architecture of the proposed model, which consists of two key components, i.e. attention-induced cross-level fusion module and dual-branch global context module.
+    Figure 1: The overall architecture of the proposed model, which consists of two key components, i.e., attention-induced cross-level fusion module and dual-branch global context module.
 See § 3 in the paper for details.
     </em>
 </p>